aau-claaudia/hpc/docs/ai-cloud/index.md

 # AI Cloud

-##### AI Cloud holds the university's largest collection of GPU resources, and is specifically designed for running machine learning workloads.
-It is particularly well suited for researchers that work with large processes that can be run in parallel.
+##### AI Cloud is Aalborg University's primary GPU resource, tailored for machine learning and parallel processing tasks.
+It leverages containers for flexibility, providing an efficient platform for research using GPU acceleration.

 !!! info "What is AI Cloud?"

-    AI Cloud is a collection – a cluster – of large GPU servers and typically requires that users provide a container required to run their job.
-This makes the platform exceptionally flexible to your individual needs.
+    AI Cloud consists of a powerful cluster of GPU servers, designed for running jobs that require containers.
+This approach offers significant flexibility, allowing users to tailor their environment based on their specific project needs.

-    Accessing AI Cloud is done from a terminal application found on your local computer.
-From here you log into a front-end node, where you can manage your files and submit your jobs to a queueing mechanism (Slurm).
-The job is then distributed to one of the GPU nodes in the cluster.
-Given that AI Cloud is a platform shared among many users, it is not a system where you install your software directly on to the system.
-Instead, you rely on software containers, that have all the necessary software libraries bundled up in a single file.
+    To access AI Cloud, users connect through a terminal on their local machine, logging into a front-end node.
+From there, files are managed, and jobs are submitted to a queueing system, which assigns tasks to available GPU nodes.
+Since the platform is shared among multiple users, software isn't installed directly on the system.
+Instead, containers with all required libraries are used to ensure smooth execution.

     [Apply for resources](/ai-cloud/how-to-access/){ .md-button .md-button--primary .not-max-width}